 Whether it's Dave's pork or Stefan's heirloom tomatoes, we are excited to create dishes that highlight our region's organic farmers and fishermen.
 If our family of farmers is growing it, it's on our menu.
-That same philosophy is applied to our seasonal cocktail menu, and our extensive wine list is sure to deliver just what the doctor ordered.
+That same philosophy is applied to our seasonal cocktail menu, and our organic and biodynamic-focused wine list is sure to deliver just what the doctor ordered.
 We proudly feature local craft beers on our rotating taps, and our walls are adorned with works from local artists in our commission-free space.